krishnabhargav/krishnabhargav.github.com/_posts/2015-12-22-Learning-FSharp-Numerlogy.md

 `type DateOfBirth = int * int * int`

 Now these are valid types; but we lose the context of each value in the tuple.
-So DateOfBirth = firstname * middlename * lastname or something else?
-To remove these questions; I thnk Records are better to model such data types.
+So was it `DateOfBirth = firstname * middlename * lastname` or something else?
+To remove these questions; I thnk records is a better tool to model such data types.

 ```
 type Person = {